Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 ### Proof-of-Work vs. Proof-of-Stake

-Understanding how blockchains reach agreement is crucial for evaluating their security and performance characteristics.
 Proof-of-Work (PoW) systems like Bitcoin use computational puzzles to select block producers.
 Miners compete to solve cryptographically difficult problems, and the winner gets to propose the next block.
 Security derives from the sheer cost of acquiring and operating enough hardware to control the network.
 An attacker would need to outpace the combined computational power of all honest miners.

 Proof-of-Stake (PoS) systems like Ethereum use economic stake rather than computational work to select block producers.
 Validators lock up capital (32 ETH minimum for Ethereum) as collateral, earning rewards for honest participation but facing slashing penalties if they misbehave.
 Security comes from making attacks economically irrational: attacking the network means destroying your own staked capital.